Codeinwp/elementor-addon-widgets/readme.md

 * 5: WooCommerce On Sale Products
 * 6: WooCommerce Popular Products

-* 7: EAW: Elementor Recent Posts
+* 7: New: EAW: Elementor Widget Recent Posts
-* 8: EAW: Elementor Posts By Category
+* 8: New: EAW: Elementor Posts By Category

+Elementor Native Widgets.

+* 9:  New: EAW Posts Grid
+* 10: New: EAW Pricing Table
+* 11: New: EAW Services

 ## Themes ##
 Minimal support is included for almost any theme therefore leaving most of the design to be carried out in the themes themselves.
-The plugin does however inherit some design aspects of the current theme.
+Elementor Addons & Widgets does however inherit some design aspects of the current theme.

-If you are a theme author you are encouraged to test the plugin making necessary adjustments and providing design options where necessary.
+If you are a theme author you are encouraged to test the plugin making necessary adjustments and providing design options where necessary, there is a list of 20+ Best Elementor themes here: [here](https://www.codeinwp.com/blog/elementor-themes-templates/).

 If you find any issues with your particular theme not playing nice with the templates please let us know so that we can do our best to accommodate you.